 SARS-CoV-2 in pets

 Until more is known about this virus, if you are ill with COVID-19 you should restrict contact with pets and other animals, just as you would restrict your contact with other people.
-When possible, have another member of your household or business care for any animals, including pets while you are sick.
-If you have a service animal or you must care for your animals, including pets, wear a cloth face covering; don’t pet, share food, kiss, or hug them; and wash your hands before and after any contact with your pet, service animal, or other animals.
+When possible, have another member of your household or business care for any animals while you are sick.
+If you have a service animal or you must care for your animals, wear a cloth face covering; don’t pet, share food, kiss, or hug them.
+Wash your hands before and after any contact with your pet, service animal, or other animals.
 You should not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.

 Veterinary experts do not recommend testing of dogs and cats for SARS-CoV-2 at this time.
 Routine testing of animals for COVID-19 is not recommended by the AVMA, CDC, USDA, American Association of Veterinary Laboratory Diagnosticians (AAVLD), National Association of State Public Health Veterinarians (NASPHV), or the National Assembly of State Animal Health Officials.